November Update!

 How to Talk about Reading at Home

 Many parents have asked me, “How can I help my child at home with their reading?”
-A large component of the grade 5 curriculum is focused on comprehension.
+A large component of the grade 4 and 5 curriculum is focused on comprehension.
 Below are some ideas on how to discuss your child’s reading at home, and support their education!

 Ask your child: